SmoothStoneComputing/gridworks-proactor/README.md

 ## Features

-- [](Proactor), a single threaded event loop running on asyncio, for exchanging messages between the main application object, "live actor" subobjects and MQTT clients.
+- Proactor, a single threaded event loop running on asyncio, for exchanging messages between the main application object, "live actor" subobjects and MQTT clients.
 - A [communication state] ("active" or not) for each external communications link is available to the proactor and sub-objects.
 "Active" communications is defined as ALL of the following: